Daniela Vrabelova Ackley, DVM, MS, DACVIM

 Lauren Skeens, CVT, Internal Medicine Care Coordinator - (2nd Shift)

 Lauren has spent over a decade working in all facets of veterinary care.
 She holds a Bachelors Degree in Environmental Sciences with a concentration in Animal Science from the University of Massachusetts.
 Dedicated to the well-being of pets and the families who love them, she joined Angell in 2008 as an Avian/Exotic Certified Veterinary Technician (CVT).
 In this role, she obtained all diagnostic samples, took radiographs, induced and monitored anesthesia, and provided nursing care before moving on to become an Angell Clinic Senior CVT in 2010.
 In July 2013, Lauren became the 2nd Shift Care Coordinator for the Internal Medicine and Emergency Critical Care teams.
-Working in tandem with Nick Cutone, as Care Coordinator, Lauren facilitates client communication, prepares patients for discharge and drop off, and works toward providing an exceptional client/patient experience at Angell.
+Lauren facilitates client communication, prepares patients for discharge and drop off, and works toward providing an exceptional client/patient experience at Angell.
 Lauren shares her home with two dogs and a Quaker parakeet.

 Shannon Boynton, Internal Medicine Assistant